A Tour in Egypt's Mohammed Ali’s Mosque

 "The mosque consists of two parts: The covered prayer hall, and the open courtyard.
 Lets explore the covered space first.
 How big is it?!
 It’s about 41 square meters.
 Lets go to the center, between these four huge columns.
 Look up!
 This is a big dome from inside.
 It extends up 52 meters and is 21 meters in diameter.
 It is surrounded by four half domes, with the same diameter, but less in height.
 The four corners of the mosque are covered with four small domes.

-minbars, or pulpits.
+Within the mosque are two minbars, or pulpits.
 The larger one of wood is decorated with gilt ornament, and is original.
 It is said to be one of the largest in Egypt, incorporating significant gold in its decorations.
 The smaller one of alabaster was a gift from King Faruq, dating to 1939.
 The mihrab, or prayer niche, is made of Egyptian marble.
 It is covered with another half dome!
 It is rather simple, but very beautiful at the same time

 "Do you notice these colored lights?
 They come from these big and high windows with stained glass in the walls.
 Do you see these small windows in the big dome, half domes, and the small domes?
 They are so nice.
 They give a beautiful effect, but you don’t need to count them.
 If you asked me, I would tell you there are 136 windows.
 I see you are astonished by these wonderful colored decorations in the walls and domes.
 Well, you have the right to be dazzled, but we aren’t going to spend all day here.
 We still have a lot to see.